-Deciding on the colors you use for dark mode involves more than simply reversing the colors out, making white backgrounds black, and black text white.
+Deciding on the colors you use for dark mode on iPhones involves more than simply reversing the colors out, making white backgrounds black, and black text white.
 Some colors shouldn’t necessarily be inverted.
 You can follow Apple’s footsteps and separate such views with dark lines or lines of the other color that match your product’s visual identity.

 Maintain a comfortable contrast

 Optimize bright blocks